tlimato/Quake-III-Fast-Inverse-Square/README.md

 0x5f3759df = \frac{3}{2} * 2^{23} * (127 - \mu) , \mu = 0.0430
 $$

-more explicitly 0x5f3759df is the hexidicmal result of the following:
+more explicitly 0x5f3759df is the hexadecimal result of the following:

 $$
 \frac{3}{2} * 2^{23} * (127 - 0.0430)